This rock fish recipe is not only nutritious, but it’s also mouthwateringly delicious. (say that 10 times fast)!

 - 4 sprigs of fresh thyme

-Cut your fresh lemon in half and set one half to one side.
-Using this half of your lemon, grind fresh lemon zest off the rind off using a zester.
-If you don’t have a zester you can simply use a fork.
+First, cut a fresh lemon in half and set one half aside.
+Then, using the other half, use a zester to grind fresh lemon zest off the rind.
+If you don’t have a zester, you can scrape the rind off using a fork.

 Collect the shaved lemon rind into a small bowl and set it aside.
 (This is an optional, time-saving step.
-In the actual recipe, I zest my lemon, live).
+In the actual recipe, I zest my lemon in the moment).

 Set the filets of rockfish on your cutting board.
 Sprinkle the garlic powder, pepper, and kosher salt over the filets.
 In my ingredients list, I indicated exact measurements of 1/4 teaspoon for each, but you’re welcome to eyeball it.